sahasatvik/typst-theorems/manual.typ

 )

 #definition(name: "Prime numbers")[
-  A natural number is called a _prime number_ if it is greater than $1$ can cannot be written as the product of two smaller natural numbers.
+  A natural number is called a _prime number_ if it is greater than $1$ and cannot be written as the product of two smaller natural numbers.
 ]
 ```